alexr36/PSW/README.md

 All tasks with descriptions can be found in `Lists/` directory.
 Directories `ListXX/` contain solutions for the tasks.

+**Solutions to tasks that were performed as a group exercises can be found under the following link https://github.com/janicaleksander/web-technology-lecture.**

 ## Disclaimer
 This repository contains solution code written by me.